LeaDer-E/Vhattoush-Dark/README.md

 ## Usage

 1. Click on the **Vhattoush Dark** extension icon in the Chrome toolbar.
-2. Press the **Activate Me** button to enable dark mode on the current tab.
+2. Press the **Activate Me** button to enable dark mode on the current tab. (if not work please press refresh at page)
 3. Press the **Deactivate Me** button to return to the default light mode.
 4. The state of dark mode will persist as you navigate between pages within the same tab.